My name is Sarah Kay Hoffman, and this is my story.

 In junior high I was a gymnast; in high school an ice hockey goalie.
 I was good, not great, at both.
 Back then, I ran a 14-minute mile.
 I enjoyed “sport,” but being physically active was a chore.
 It always drained me of my energy too much, and thus, I was never highly athletic.

 Once college came, things took a turn and headed south.
 Early in my freshman year, I got very ill.
 I got the flu and tonsillitis so badly that I was out for nearly two weeks.
-I couldn’t get myself to the doctor or answer my mother’s calls or anything.
+I couldn’t get myself to the doctor or answer Mother’s calls or anything.
 I eventually found myself in urgent care, took a round of antibiotics and life continued on.

 At this point in my life, the vicious cycle really began.
 That first year of college I lived alone in a dorm room.
 In hindsight, I am so thankful for that.
 I struggled for the first major time in my life with digestive issues.
 Most days, my dorm room would smell of rotten eggs so badly that even I became depressed living in it.
 I would alternate between bloat/gas and everything running straight through me.
 I also gained 10-15 pounds that year, and I struggled with a whole host of other things.